Is the April 2026 ADA Deadline Being Delayed? What the DOJ's Interim Final Rule Means

 Why Private Litigation Is Unaffected:

 1. Different legal basis: Private lawsuits use ADA Title III (public accommodations) and state laws (California Unruh Act, Colorado HB 21-1110, Minnesota statute), not just Title II 2.
 No federal enforcement needed: Plaintiff attorneys file suits independently of DOJ enforcement posture 3.
 Financial incentive unchanged: Attorney fee recovery makes accessibility lawsuits profitable regardless of federal regulation status 4.
 AI-powered filing surge: ChatGPT-assisted complaint drafting has made filing easier and cheaper than ever 5.
-State laws are unaffected: California, Colorado, Minnesota, and other states with their own accessibility mandates will continue enforcement
+State laws are unaffected: California, Colorado, Minnesota, New Mexico, and other states with their own accessibility mandates will continue enforcement — and new state bills are advancing in 2026

 The Trump Administration's ADA Track Record